October 17, 2020

 We spend too much time worrying about the unknowable future and thinking about all sorts of risks.
 We forget that we’re already on the extreme end in terms of financial security, personal adaptability, and the diversification of our wealth and income streams.

 Whichever path you take, I wish you all the best.
-And remember, the input (your savings rate) is more powerful than the output (your investment returns), especially when it comes to early retirement.
-So remember the bigger picture.
+And remember, the input (your savings rate) is more powerful than the output (your investment returns), especially when it comes to retiring early.